Orlando Arcia Player Props: Braves vs. Guardians

 Orlando Arcia At The Plate

+- Arcia enters this game on a four-game hitting streak.
+In his last outings, he's hitting .211 with one homer.

-- Arcia has reached base via a hit in 42 games this season (of 63 played), and had multiple hits in 19 of those games.
+- Arcia has reached base via a hit in 43 games this year (of 64 played), and had multiple hits in 19 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.